On this page, we give you a general overview of:

 - help the vitamins that facilitate calcium absorption (vitamins D and K) to work properly

 Read more about why calcium needs magnesium to be effective

 Supplementing magnesium and calcium

-Magnesium and calcium supplements come both in oral form (taken by mouth, such as tablets and capsules) and transdermal form (absorbed through the skin, such as lotions and sprays).
+Magnesium and calcium supplements come both in oral form (taken by mouth, such as tablets and capsules) and transdermal form (absorbed through the skin, such as magnesium creams and magnesium sprays).
 There are recommended daily doses you should keep to, and because magnesium and calcium work so closely together, it’s important to take the right amount of each.